chadallison/tsbfl25/README.md

 ### Wins When Projected to Lose

-- Andrew: 3 wins when projected to lose
-- David: 3 wins when projected to lose
-- Eric: 3 wins when projected to lose
-- Jeremiah: 3 wins when projected to lose
-- Matthew: 3 wins when projected to lose
-- Chad: 2 wins when projected to lose
-- Hank: 2 wins when projected to lose
-- JP: 1 win when projected to lose
-- Josh: 1 win when projected to lose
 - Adam: 0 wins when projected to lose
+- Andrew: 0 wins when projected to lose
+- Chad: 0 wins when projected to lose
+- David: 0 wins when projected to lose
+- Eric: 0 wins when projected to lose
+- Hank: 0 wins when projected to lose
+- Isaac: 0 wins when projected to lose
+- JP: 0 wins when projected to lose
+- Josh: 0 wins when projected to lose
+- Matthew: 0 wins when projected to lose

 ------------------------------------------------------------------------